dosfr332/DateFormatter/README.md

 ## Usage

 This program reads input from the console, validates and formats the entered dates, and prints the formatted dates to the console.
 To run the program, compile the `App.java` file and then run the compiled class file.
-There are no external libraries other than those from the Java SDK.
+While the project is a gradle build, there are no external libraries other than those from the Java SDK and JUnit for testing.
+Therefore, the class can be used outside of the gradle structure.
 You can then enter dates in various formats and the program will validate and format them.

 There is a test class that contains multiple tests for individual cases that violate one aspect of the specification.
 Looking back I would change these to input data sets with many valid and invalid dates and then test these as with the current solution there is a lot of repeated code and each case only gets one test.